13 easy mental health practices to help you stay positive in 2021

 Saying no is an act of self-care — as is turning off Instagram notifications

 It’s easy to get caught up in the hustle.
-As onions become the new avocadoes and we struggle to stay afloat amidst economic and political volatility, social media one-upmanship and endless bills, we’re hoping 2020 will be the year to slow down and revamp.
+As onions became the new avocadoes and we struggle to stay afloat amidst the lockdown, economic and political volatility, social media one-upmanship and endless bills, we’re hoping 2021 will be the year to slow down and revamp.
 Introduce positive mental health practices into your daily life because stress and self-love blend together as imperfectly as the layer of oil floating above a bowl of kadai chicken.

 “Good mental health needs practice — it’s not a static state of being,” says Urvashi Bhatia, Delhi-based psychologist and mental health counsellor.

-From dealing with separation anxiety from your phone, learning to cope with work burnout and making alone time a priority, here are the expert-approved daily mental health practices to help ease us into the next decade.
+From dealing with separation anxiety from your phone, learning to cope with work burnout and making alone time a priority, here are the expert-approved daily mental health practices to help ease us into the new year.

 1. Cutting down on screen time